 Biking, Walking & More

-Loading a bike on an Stagecoach bus
+Loading a bike on a Tri-Valley Transit bus

 Check out our video tutorial to see how easy and safe it is to load your bike on our bus.

 Biking and walking are great ways to incorporate physical exercise into your routine, save money, promote cleaner air and connect to transit stops.
 There are many state and local resources to support your use of people power.

 VBike is a nonprofit organization providing leading-edge bike solutions in Vermont.
 VBike provides information on bike innovations such as cargo bikes and electric assist bikes to expand the range, carrying capacity and overall utility of biking for local transportation.